Configure Artifactory for PTC

 The remote repository is created and ready to map in the Package Reroute Config API.

-After the remote repository exists, you must map each package type you enable to that remote repository’s repo_key using the Update Registry Configuration API.
-PTC does not work until this step completes—the Router /package-reroute path needs a configured remote repository for each registry type.
-The API validates that the repository exists before accepting the configuration.
+This step is mandatory.
+After the remote repository exists and Curation is enabled (see Step 2), map each package type you enable to that remote repository’s repo_key using the Update Registry Configuration API.
+PTC does not work until this step completes—the Router /artifactory/api/package-reroute path needs a configured remote repository for each registry type.
+The API validates that the repository exists and is a remote repository before accepting the configuration, and (by default) auto-enrolls it in Curation.

 The repo_key must reference a remote repository.
 Virtual repositories are not supported.

-Supported type values for GA are npm, pypi, docker, and huggingfaceml.
+Supported type values for GA are npm, pypi, docker, huggingfaceml, gems (RubyGems), and cargo (Rust).
 Repeat the call for every ecosystem you roll out.

 To register npm with Package Reroute: